How to Animate a BPMN Business Process?

 10. Play and see the animation.

-11. Let's also try with a process that involves inclusive gateway.
+11. Let's also try with a process that involves an inclusive gateway.
 Open the diagram Case 3 - Bank and study the process.

 Sample business process diagram